Trusted Louisville Bus Accident Lawyer

 If you or a loved one has been hurt in a Kentucky bus accident, the legal team at Gladstein Law is here to help.
 Our firm focuses only on personal injury cases, providing you with the deepest level of knowledge and experience that our clients need and deserve after an accident and injury.

 You only have a limited time to file a bus accident claim after your injury takes place.
-Schedule a meeting with Seth Gladstein today by calling (502) 855-4177 or by filling out our contact form.
+Schedule a meeting with Seth Gladstein, a committed Louisville Bus Accident Lawyer today, by calling (502) 855-4177 or by filling out our contact form.